Thursday, 7 August 2025

 fOXX Tone Machine Schematic

-Originally released in 1971, the Tone Machine was a fuzz monster—thick, aggressive, and with a gnarly octave-up mode.
+Originally released in 1971, the Tone Machine was a fuzz with a gnarly octave-up mode.
 It was discontinued in the late '70s.

 You won’t find vintage carbon comp resistors or big old caps here—it’s all modern SMD with 4 2N5172 transistors.
 But if it nails the tone, who cares?